SoundAsleep Camping Series Air Mattress

 - Air-retention complaints

-An 18-inch elevated king Dura-Beam with a built-in AC pump and Fiber-Tech internal beams, the widest sleeping surface in this list at a low price.
+An 18-inch lifted king Dura-Beam with a built-in AC pump and Fiber-Tech internal beams, the widest sleeping surface in this list at a low price.
 The built-in AC pump inflates and deflates it in roughly 4 to 5 minutes.
 One switch runs the whole cycle with no separate pump to manage.

 The king folds into a large, heavy bundle, the bulkiest packed size here.
 A wide king with a fast built-in pump for guests or a big family tent, but it is really a home bed, sleeps cold, and some owners report it losing air.
 It scores 79 out of 100.